Applying to be a volunteer

 To safeguard our patients and volunteers there are a number of checks we need you to undertake:

-- police check: all volunteers are required to undergo a police check.
+All volunteers are required to undergo a police check.
 The level of check will depend on the role you will be doing.
 We will ask you to complete a form which is sent off to the Disclosure and Baring Service (DBS).

 When they have completed their checks a certificate will be sent to your home address.
 We do not receive a copy of this certificate so you will need to provide us with a copy for our records.
 We are unable to accept DBS certificates from other organisations.

-- reference: on the application form we ask you to provide us details of people who can provide a reference for you.
+On the application form we ask you to provide us details of people who can provide a reference for you.
 They should not be family or friends and ideally they should know you in a professional capacity for example employer, teacher or tutor.
 We will take up these references if you are offered a placement after the interview.

-- occupational health screening: as you will be in direct contact with patients all volunteers will need to undergo occupational health screening.
+As you will be in direct contact with patients all volunteers will need to undergo occupational health screening.
 Initially this is a screening form which you complete and send back to occupational health.
 Once this form is assessed they will inform you if you are fit to volunteer or if you require a new starter check appointment.
 The majority of volunteers do require a new starter check appointment because occupational health will need to check your immunisation levels and may give you immunisations that are required for the role.
 New starter check appointments are only offered Monday to Friday, 9am-5pm.
 If you are not able to attend this appointment we are not able to offer you a volunteer placement.

 All volunteers are required to attend a volunteer induction session.
 These are held at regular intervals throughout the year.
 The induction session will run from 9.15am to 3.30pm on a weekday.
 You will be invited to attend an induction nearest to the date you are going to start volunteering or just after you have started.